New Videos and Upcoming Webinars:

 Kate Mielitz Ph.D., AFC®, the working professional mom of Kaden from Raising Tourettes and Wendy Wegman, Education Specialist at the Tourette Association of America, discuss how to navigate the changes caused by COVID-19 and the importance of practicing communication as it relates to the Tourette and Tic Community.

 Tips for Teaching When You Aren’t a Teacher

 Among the many changes to our daily lives, the loss of regular school structures often feels like the largest.
 Whether your child’s school is calling it distance learning, online learning, or continuous learning, the bottom line is: you are now your child’s primary teacher.
 For those without a degree in teaching, this can feel overwhelming.

 Please join Dr. Anthony Rostain and Emberly Sevilla as they discuss the COVID-19 pandemic, as well as some of the challenges that our adult community is experiencing during this trying time.
 This presentation will focus on ways to cope including identifying triggers for anxiety, challenging unhelpful ways of thinking, developing resiliency skills, and learning how to improve quality of life.
 The webinar will take place on Wednesday, April 15 at 11:30 a.m.

 An Expert’s View on Medical and Surgical Care for TS

-Join us on Wednesday, April 29 at 12pm EST for a Facebook Live.
-This program will address the common questions and answers about the medical and surgical treatment of Tourette Syndrome during the COVID-19 crisis.
+This program addresses the common questions and answers about the medical and surgical treatment of Tourette Syndrome during the COVID-19 crisis.
 Our expert, Dr. Michael Okun, is author of 11 books including Tourette Syndrome: 10 Secrets to a Happier Life and he will review the dos and don’ts for Tourette patients during the COVID crisis.

 Tics and Pandemic: Practical Strategies During Home Quarantine